dmartine/switch-basemaps-js/README.md

 # switch-basemaps-js

-This is an Esri ArcGIS Javascript sample that illustrates how to change your map's basemap.
+This is an ArcGIS Javascript sample that illustrates how to change your map's basemap.
 There are over 12 ArcGIS Online basemaps to choose from.
 Learn more about basemaps [here](http://www.arcgis.com/home/search.html?q=basemaps&t=content).

 [View live app here](http://edn1.esri.com/samples/basemaps/)